mattwelson/gatsby-starter-blog-tdd/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's blog starter now with 100% more MDX
+  Gatsby's blog starter now with 100% more MDX and TDD
 </h1>

 Kick off your project with this blog boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React, with support for an MDX blog.